restfulapi/restful-api/README.md

 ###Use of custom media types
 The plugin relies on custom media types to specify resource representations.
 For requests, the media type in the Content-Type header is used to identify the resource representation in the request body, in order to extract parameters from it to be passed to the resource's service.

-Media types used must end with either 'json' or 'xml' (e.g. 'application/json' or 'application/vnd.hedtech.v0+xml').
-Any media type ending with 'json' is assumed to be a format that can be parsed as JSON; any type ending with 'xml' is a format that is assumed to be parsed as XML.
+For media types representing json or xml content, it is strongly recommended that they end with either 'json' or 'xml' (e.g. 'application/json' or 'application/vnd.hedtech.v0+xml').
+Media types ending with 'json' or 'xml' will automatically have a Content-Type on responses of 'application/json' or 'application/xml'

 ###Media type of responses
-For anything except a 500 response, the plugin will always return a Content-Type header of either 'application/xml' or 'application/json'.
-This is intended as a convenience to viewing responses in browsers or other tools without having to configure them for all custom media types used by an API.
+As a convenience to viewing responses in browsers or other tools without having to configure them for all custom media types used by an API, the controller defaults to setting the Content-Type header of responses to 'application/json', 'application/xml', or 'text/plain'.
 You can think of it as the Content-Type of the response identifies the format of the response body, but not the specific type of the representation contained within.
+The controller will choose the content type based on the media type of the response representation: 'application/json' for media types ending in 'json', 'application/xml' for types ending in 'xml', and 'text/plain' for anything else.
+You can explicity set what the content type header in a response containing a specific representation with the contentType option (see Configuring Resources).

 Successful responses generated by the plugin will always include a 'X-hedtech-Media-Type' header specifying the (versioned) media-type of the representation, e.g., 'application/vnd.hedtech.v0+json' or 'application/vnd.hedtech.minimal-thing.v0+xml'.
 Consumers of the API can use the X-hedtech-Media-Type header to determine how to perform data binding on the resource representation returned.